Hungary's Viktor Orban will not attend Euro 2020 game in Munich: report | DW | 23.06.2021

 Some critical observers online also noted past social media posts from UEFA itself, using a rainbow flag, saying it was "proud" that the competition would be "for everyone."

-The UEFA had investigated Germany captain Manuel Neuer wearing a Pride armband in the first two games of the Euro 2020.
+UEFA had investigated Germany captain Manuel Neuer wearing a rainbow-colored armband in the first two games of the Euro 2020.

 Last week, Hungary's National Assembly approved a proposed law against sharing LGBT+ content with minors.